awslabs/aiops-modules/modules/mlflow/mlflow-fargate/README.md

 - `service-name`: Name of the service.
 - `task-cpu-units`: The number of cpu units used by the Fargate task.
 - `task-memory-limit-mb`: The amount (in MiB) of memory used by the Fargate task.
+- `lb-access-logs-bucket-name`: Name of the bucket to store load balancer access logs
+- `lb-access-logs-bucket-prefix`: Prefix for load balancer access logs

 ### Sample manifest declaration